sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

     * [[http://trac.sagemath.org/sage_trac/ticket/12124|#12124]]: Martin R and Frithjof will have a look at this (reviewed positivly)
  * Start working towards putting Edixhoven's algorithm into Sage.
 The meta-ticket for this is [[http://trac.sagemath.org/sage_trac/ticket/12132|#12132]].
     * Implement the upper half plane: [[http://trac.sagemath.org/sage_trac/ticket/9439|#9439]]
+    * Add a LLL for matrices over QQ and RR: [[http://trac.sagemath.org/sage_trac/ticket/12051|#12501]].
+Andy Novocin proposed some other methods to use LLL to handle Johan's problem.

 == Open MP and FLINT ==